stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 READ_LENGTH: Y
 ```

-where a and b are constants,
+a and b are constants \
-Y := called contract size
+Y := called contract size \
 `func_lookup_apply_eval(X)` := the cost of looking up, applying, and
 evaluating the body of the function